 This rule helps increase the ladder’s stability so that you will be better protected against any form of ladder-related accidents.
 Remember, the higher you climb, the more unstable the ladder will become.

 You will even notice that the ladder vibrates or shakes very often.
 The ladder angle rule allows the ladder to distribute its weight throughout its frame.
 As such, increased stability is established.

-How To Calculate Ladder Angle?
+How Can You Calculate The Ladder Angle?